The effect of avoiding known infected neighbors on the persistence of a recurring infection process: Abstract

 \section{Abstract}

-The classical contact process on a directed graph is a continuous-time interacting particle system in which each vertex is either healthy or infected.
-Infected vertices become healthy at rate $1$, while infecting each of their out-neighbors at rate $\lambda$.
-We consider a modified contact process in which each healthy vertex avoids each of its infected in-neighbors at rate $\alpha>0$ by temporarily deactivating the directed edge from the infected neighbor to itself until the infected neighbor becomes healthy.
-We study the survival time of this model on the lattice $\bZ$, the $n$-cycle $\Zn$, and the $n$-star graph.
-We show that on $\bZ$, for every $\alpha>0$, there is a phase transition in $\lambda$ between almost sure extinction and positive probability of indefinite survival; on $\Zn$ we show that there is a phase transition between logarithmic and exponential survival time as the size of the graph increases.
+We study a generalization of the classical contact process (SIS epidemic model) in a directed graph $G$.
+Our model is a continuous-time interacting particle system in which at every time, each vertex is either healthy or infected, and each oriented edge is either active or inactive.
+Infected vertices become healthy at rate $1$, and pass the infection along each active outgoing edge at rate $\lambda$.
+At rate $\alpha$, healthy individuals deactivate each incoming edge from their infected neighbors.
+We study the persistence time of this epidemic model on the lattice $\bZ$, the $n$-cycle $\Zn$, and the $n$-star graph.
+We show that on $\bZ$, for every $\alpha>0$, there is a phase transition in $\lambda$ between almost sure extinction and positive probability of indefinite survival; on $\Zn$ we show that there is a phase transition between poly-logarithmic and exponential survival time as the size of the graph increases.
 On the star graph, we show that the survival time is $n^{\Delta+o(1)}$ for an explicit function $\Delta(\alpha,\lambda)$ whenever $\alpha>0$ and $\lambda>0$.
 In the cases of $\bZ$ and $\Zn$, our results qualitatively match what has been shown for the classical contact process, while in the case of the star graph, the classical contact process exhibits exponential survival for all $\lambda > 0$, which is qualitatively different from our result.
 This model presents a challenge because, unlike the classical contact process, it has not been shown to be monotonic in the infection parameter $\lambda$ or the initial infected set.
-To our knowledge, this marks one of the first rigorous results for interacting particle systems that coevolve with the underlying topology.